 Vice President (Statewide)

-Captain Cory Darling has served with the Bend Police Department since 1990.
-He has held several positions within in the organization to include lieutenant, sergeant, motor officer, field training officer, firearms instructor, integrated use of force instructor, narcotic investigations and street crimes.
+Chief Cory Darling has served as the police chief of the Sunriver Police Department since 2018.
+Chief Darling served with the Bend Police Department from 1990 until 2018.
+He held several positions within in the organization to include captain, lieutenant, sergeant, motor officer, field training officer, firearms instructor, integrated use of force instructor, narcotic investigations and street crimes.
 He spent 16 years with the tri-county SWAT team advancing through the ranks to team commander.

 Corie Gosse is the surviving spouse of Deputy Bill Bowman of the Clackamas County Sheriff's Office, who was killed on September 12, 2000 during a SWAT training exercise at Camp Rilea, Oregon.
 Deputy Bowman was also survived by their two daughters, Lauren and Grace.
 Corie Gosse is a founding member of the Oregon Fallen Badge Foundation.